jon-harper/clockmaker-project/docs/materials/index.md

 ---
-title: Overview
+title: Materials Overview
 summary: Overview of enclosure construction materials.
 authors: Jon Harper
 date: 2022-12-02
 ---

-## Outline and Status
+## TODO Status

 Checkmarks indicate a page exists, not that it is complete.